User Manual – Durst

 • the new features introduced in version 1.19.2, and

-An overview of the new features can be found in the article Release 1.19.2 (Minor Release).
+An overview of the new features is available in the article Release 1.19.2 (Minor Release).

-This article is also available for download as a PDF file.
-Release notes for all previously published versions are available in the Archive.
+This article can also be download as a PDF file.
+Release notes for all previous versions are available in the Archive.

 1. New Features